UKCloud/maloja/maloja/doc/api.rst

 Messages
 ~~~~~~~~

-A broker object will respond to the following messages:
+A broker object dispatches messages it finds in its `operations` queue.
+Examples of these are:

     * :py:class:`maloja.types.Survey`
     * :py:class:`maloja.types.Design`